MidLevel/Ruffles/README.md

 ## Why another reliable UDP library?
 There are many RUDP libraries such as ENET, Lidgren, LiteNetLib.
 While many of them are great, Ruffles aims to fill in one niche that is largely not filled, that being lightweight fully managed libraries.

-To compare to the examples above, ENET is amazing and is pretty much what Ruffles want to be, but it's unmanaged.
+To compare to the examples above, ENET is amazing and is pretty much what Ruffles wants to be, but it's unmanaged.
 Lidgren, LiteNetLib and many other managed libraries can feel too bloated and contain many features that are unnecessary and they are often much slower.

 ## Features
-Ruffles have many features that other libs lacks.
+Ruffles has many features that other libs lack.
 See below for a summary and a detailed explanation of each.

 * Connection challenge
 * DOS amplification prevention
 * Slot filling prevention
-* Connection managment
+* Connection management
 * High performance and garbage free
 * Channeling
 * Threaded by default